imaNNeo/fl_chart/repo_files/documentations/migration_guides/MIGRATION_00_50_00.md

 Offset gradientTo,
 ```
 It was supposed to work on both solid color and gradient color.
-If you pass just one color in the `colors` array, it was a solid color.
+If you pass just one color in the `colors` property, it was a solid color.
 On the other hand, if you provide more than one color, it was a linear gradient.

-Now we are using a new approach with these properties:
+Now we are using a new approach with the properties below:
 ```dart
 Color? color,
 Gradient? gradient,